-- (b) A state or local agency shall immediately notify the division of any violations or arrests made for violations over which the division has jurisdiction which involve a licensee or licensed premises.
+(b) A state or local agency shall immediately notify the division and the appropriate regulatory authority of any violations or arrests made for violations over which the division or regulatory authority has jurisdiction which involve a licensee or licensed premises.
 Notice shall be given within 10 days of the violation or arrest.
-The division shall promptly cause an investigation to be made as to whether grounds exist for suspension or revocation of the license. - (c) This chapter shall not be construed to limit a law enforcement agency's ability to investigate unlawful activity in relation to a mandatory commercial licensee. - (d) The division shall keep a complete record of all entities licensed pursuant to this chapter.
-This record shall be made available on the division's Internet Web site so as to permit state and local law enforcement to verify a mandatory commercial license. - (e) The department shall authorize the A city, county, or city and county-to may impose a "temporary local suspension" temporary local suspension of the license of a commercial licensee for up to 30 days for violations of this chapter.
-The department regulatory authority shall promptly cause an investigation to be made as to whether grounds exist for continued suspension or revocation of the license.
-A city, county, or city and county may impose a subsequent temporary local suspension of the license of a commercial licensee for the same violation until the regulatory authority's investigation and all appeals are complete.
+The division or regulatory authority shall promptly cause an investigation to be made as to whether grounds exist for suspension or revocation of the license.

+(c) This chapter shall not be construed to limit a law enforcement agency's ability to investigate unlawful activity in relation to a mandatory commercial licensee.

+- (d) The division shall keep a complete record of all entities licensed pursuant to this chapter.
+This record shall be made available to state and local law enforcement to verify a mandatory commercial license. - (e) A city, county, or city and county may impose a temporary local suspension of the license of a commercial licensee for up to 30 days for violations of this chapter or a local ordinance.
+The regulatory authority shall promptly cause an investigation to be made as to whether grounds exist for continued suspension or revocation of the license.
+If the regulatory authority has not completed its investigation or disciplinary action within 30 days, a city, county, or city and county may impose a subsequent temporary local suspension of the license of a commercial licensee for the same violation until the regulatory authority's investigation, the suspension or revocation, and all appeals to that suspension or revocation are complete.
+This subdivision shall not limit a city's, county's, or city and county's authority to enforce laws or ordinances pursuant to the authority granted by Section 7 of Article XI of the California Constitution.